colugomusic/ent/README.md

 # sparse_table

 This one is implemented as a linked list of fixed-size arrays.
 The advantage of this is that read access is thread-safe.
+The disadvantage is the underlying arrays may have holes in them.